Category: Film Reviews

 Back in 1999 a mockumentary swept through the horror scene and caused quite the raucous.
 The Blair Witch Project brought dark woods and hand held camera usage to a whole new level.
 Since then a smattering of this type of film style has run rampant in the film genre we hold dear.
 From zombies, to mutants, to a giant city-destroying thing, we have seen many, many hand-shaken moments that make us want to vomit when ogling them on the big screen.

 Lake Mungo is the story of a father, mother, son, and daughter out for a fun day of swimming and enjoying some nice weather.
 The day is shattered when Alice, the daughter, drowns while attempting to swim back to shore.
 After her funeral, the fun begins to happen around the house.
-So much is going on … Read More »
+So … Read More »

 Directed by Guillermo del Toro